coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note: Colorado also provides licenses for civil unions.
 A couple looking to make a civil union application can follow the same steps as a marriage license application, except they will be filling out a civil union application form.

-Who can obtain Marriage Records in Colorado?
+Who Can Obtain Marriage Records in Colorado?

 According to § 25-2-117 of the Colorado Revised Statutes, only a few authorized persons can obtain marriage records.
 These include:

-• The party whose name is in the marriage certificate, license or affidavit.
+• The party whose name is in the marriage certificate, license, or affidavit.

 • Immediate family members of the spouses-to-be.
-This includes fathers, mothers, children and siblings.
+This includes fathers, mothers, children, and siblings.

 • Legal representatives of the proposed spouses.

-• Authorized government officials such as law enforcement.
+• Authorized government officials, such as law enforcement.

 Interested parties can request certified copies of marriage records: